 - Read the assignment.
 Several times.
 Review the syllabus.
 Know what the paper is worth in terms of a percentage of the final grade.

 - Jot down ideas.
 Address every part of the assignment.
-Email ideas or thesis statements to professors.

 - Divide the paper into manageable pieces.
 Don’t try to write it all at once.